Something White and Sigmund

 Something White and Sigmund is the second extended play by Australian indie rock band, Andromeda, released in July 2003 on Shock Records.
 It peaked at number 10 on the ARIA Hitseekers Singles Chart.
-Soon after the group expand their name to Love Outside Andromeda, to avoid confusion with other bands, and re-released the EP under their new name.
+Soon after release, the group changed its name to Love Outside Andromeda, to avoid confusion with another band, and re-released the EP under the new name.

 Track listing

 All tracks written by Sianna Naji; arrangements by Andromeda.